Power Rangers stumbles here, picks itself up there, and eventually makes its way to providing a semi-decent movie-going experience.

-Okay, so now that we have finally learned how to Morph, let’s immediately peel our masks back for the rest of this fight.
+Now that we have finally learned to Morph, let’s immediately peel our masks back for the rest of the film.

 Power Rangers is in no way a perfect movie, nor is it even close to great.
 Fans of the series will be filled to the brim with mixed emotions about what they like and what they do not, but that’s something to expect with any fanboy genre.
 The film has potential but whoever runs the official Twitter account should be fired without question.
 One thing is for sure, the end-of-credits scene does happen to please in a sort of minor cliffhanger-esque way, and a couple cameos toward the end are also a pleasant surprise.
 It’s worth seeing, maybe for the sake of paying homage to a classic series that has touched the hearts of so many, or maybe you just want to enjoy a popcorn-eating flick at the theater for no other reason than not having anything better to do.
 Regardless of what you feel about the film walking out of the theater, I would be fairly confident in saying you will likely find the scales tipping in favor of more things liked than otherwise.
 And if not, well, there are talks of a 5 or more potential sequels so you’ll have plenty of opportunity to decide.